Tokarzewski/booki/README.md

 # booki
-mobile app for ebooks and audiobooks
+mobile app for ebooks and audiobooks based on audiblez